santiagoacostab17/EURUSD-M2-Breakout-Strategy-Large-Scale-Quantitative-Analysis/README.md

-⚠️ Work in progress
+⚠️ Work in Progress

 # 📊 Binary Options Candle Pattern Analysis

 ## 📌 Project Overview
-This project tests and analyzes a specific **candlestick pattern** to evaluate its effectiveness in **binary options trading**.
+This project tests and analyzes a specific **candlestick pattern** designed for **binary options trading**.

+> ⚡ **Strategy designed by me**, originally implemented in **LUA**, the scripting language used for custom indicators in IQ Option.

-The goal is to determine **pattern reliability, success rate, and trading signals** to support data-driven trading strategies.
+The goal is to **evaluate the effectiveness of the pattern** using historical market data and a **Python backtesting script**, providing insights for data-driven trading decisions.

 ---

+## 🔹 Pattern Explanation
+The pattern focuses on **Bullish and Bearish Pin Bars**:

+- **Bullish Pin Bar**: Indicates a potential upward reversal.
+Typically forms after a downtrend with a long lower wick and small body.
+- **Bearish Pin Bar**: Indicates a potential downward reversal.
+Typically forms after an uptrend with a long upper wick and small body.

+> This logic is implemented in **LUA** for IQ Option, and the Python script reproduces it for backtesting.

+---

 ## 🛠️ Tools & Technologies
-- Python (data analysis and backtesting)
-- Pandas & NumPy (data manipulation)
-- Matplotlib & Seaborn (visualization)
-- Jupyter Notebook (interactive analysis)
-- Optional: Backtrader / TA-Lib (technical analysis indicators)
+- **LUA** – Original code for IQ Option indicators
+- **Python** – Backtesting simulation

+> No additional libraries required.

 ---